 Emetophobes often hear dismissive statements like "no one likes getting sick."

 But emetophobia is much more than just “not liking getting sick.”
 It’s a paralyzing, all-consuming fear.
-Many emetophobes, myself included, plan their lives around avoiding all possibilities of vomiting: we never eat certain foods, shy away from certain activities like going on roller coasters or drinking in bars, etc. Some of us are terrified of going to restaurants.
-Many of us are compulsively clean our bathrooms and apartments.
+Many emetophobes, myself included, plan their lives around avoiding all possibilities of vomiting: we never eat certain foods and shy away from certain activities, like going on roller coasters or drinking in bars.
+Some of us are even terrified of going to restaurants.
+Many of us compulsively clean our bathrooms and apartments.
 And personally, I can’t count the number of times I’ve had panic attacks caused by nothing but a weird feeling in my gut.

 The root of emetophobia